LuciusColt/CAIN/content/Active Personnel/Thursday/Lucius/Defiance.md

 **PALLOR MORTIS** (*Passive*)

 *You naturally slow down the rate of death for supernatural beings nearby you.
-You may redirect any damage from an **adjacent** allied executioner to yourself instead if they are on the **brink of death**.
+You may redirect any stress from an **adjacent** allied executioner to yourself instead if they are on the **brink of death**.
 Anomalies or other supernatural hostile beings while adjacent to you **cannot** have the last segment on their execution tag slashed.
-If the last segment would be slashed you take 1d3 damage instead.*
+If the last segment would be slashed you take 1d3 stress instead.*

 ---